Pastoral Care Policy

 - Requires personalised interventions or behavioural plans.

-- Requires structures put in place to support their academic or personal needs.
+- Requires structures put in place to support their academic, social or emotional needs.

-Please see additional polices that link to safety and wellbeing of the child: Anti- Bullying policy and the Anti- Cyber Bullying Policy.
+Please see additional policies that link to safety and wellbeing of the child: Anti- Bullying policy and the Anti- Cyber Bullying Policy.

 The medical centre is staffed by nurses during the school hours, not only for medical but for other emergencies.
 The nurses are also key pastoral support figures in the safety and wellbeing of the Cranleigh community.
 The medical procedures are outlined in the staff and parental pastoral guides.